trisfaizal/Marketing-Site/_posts/2015-05-19-lessons-learned-running-a-kickass-online-conference-50-dollars.md

 This led to the idea of hosting a conference for Jekyll, a day where we could bring the community together and celebrate all things Jekyll.

-At this point we had a huge number of unknowns...where should the conference be held?
+At this point we had a huge number of unknowns.
+Where should the conference be held?
 How do we get speakers?
 How much should we charge?

 For a team who had only attended a handful of conferences we thought &ldquo;How hard could it be?&rdquo;.